 Flour Sticking to Mixing Bowl

 First, add water to the mixing bowl before the flour or other ingredients.
-Also, as I described above, hold back 5 to 10% of the mixing water.
-This held-back water will not only help you adjust for the dough’s consistency that day in the kitchen3, but you can stream in the water during mixing right to the edge of the mixing bowl to help release some of that stuck flour.
+Also, as described above, hold back 5 to 10% of the mixing water.
+This held-back water will not only help you adjust for the dough’s consistency that day in the kitchen, but you can stream in the water during mixing right to the edge of the mixing bowl to help release some of that stuck flour.

 Famag Spiral Dough Mixer Maintenance